Swedes (tribe)

-The first author who wrote about the tribe is Tacitus, who in his Germania from 98 AD mentions the Suiones.
-They are possibly first mentioned locally by the Kylver Stone in the 4th century.
+The Roman historian Tacitus was the first to write about the tribe in his Germania from AD 98, referring to them as the Suiones.
+Locally, they are possibly first mentioned by the Kylver Stone in the 4th century.
 Jordanes, in the 6th century, mentions Suehans and Suetidi.
+These names likely derive from the Proto-Indo-European root *s(w)e, meaning "one's own".
 Beowulf mentions the Swedes around 1000 A.D.

 According to early sources such as the sagas, especially Heimskringla, the Swedes were a powerful tribe whose kings claimed descendence from the god Freyr.
 During the Viking Age they constituted the basis of the Varangian subset, the Norsemen that travelled eastwards (see Rus' people).